shreya-rathi/461Project-Phase2/README.md

    ```
  * The options parameter can take many useful keys depending on what you want.
  * We use the following inside options:
-  * levels:
-  * formatters:
-  * transports:
+  * level:
+    * This is a string specifying the lowest level to be logged.
+    * This is determined by the environment variable LOG_LEVEL
  * The destination parameter at least must contain a ```.write()``` method.
-* Our logger is configured to separate logs by level in /cli/src/logging/logs

 # Tests
 * Unit tests are implemented through a library called 'jest'.